History of Living Classroom

 From 2015-2019, Living Classroom provided lessons to six schools in the Palo Alto Unified School District, grades K-5th.

-Also in 2019-2020, the Santa Clara Parks and Recreation Department launched an after school garden program as part of the Youth Activity Center (YAC).
+In 2019, the Santa Clara Parks and Recreation Department launched an after school garden program as part of the Youth Activity Center (YAC).
+A summer camp program was launched a year later.
 The garden program takes place in the Eddie Souza Community Garden.

-*Total schools served since 2007, including Los Altos School District, Palo Alto Unified School District (plus two non-
+*Total schools served since 2007, including Los Altos School District, Mountain View Whisman School District, Campbell Union School District, Palo Alto Unified School District, Braly School, Oster School, and St. Simon School.

 Living Classroom began as a special program in the Los Altos School District in 2007-2008, supported by a one-time CA Department of Education school garden grant.
 This grant allowed Ms. Moore to develop the program and pilot lessons informally with K-3rd grade teachers.
 The Living Classroom program officially launched in the 2008-2009 school year.
 After many successful years of progressive growth, the Los Altos School District was sufficiently impressed with the program.
 The district hired the Living Classroom staff as district staff and took over fully funding the program.

 In 2013, Living Classroom became a separate 501c3 non-profit organization, while also expanding the program into the Mountain View Whisman School District.
 Over several years Living Classroom expanded to all 11 schools in grades T/K- 6th.
-Funding from the Mountain View Education Foundation, the El Camino Healthcare District Community Benefit Program, Morgan Family Foundation and community organizations enabled this robust growth.
+Funding from the Mountain View Education Foundation, the El Camino Healthcare District Community Benefit Program, Morgan Family Foundation, Los Altos Mountain View Community Foundation, and other community organizations enabled this robust growth.

 MVWSD is also home to the Farm to Lunch program, launched in 2015, and funded through a grant from the El Camino Healthcare District Community Benefit Program.
 School edible gardens produce food for taste testings, rotating amongst 11 schools and serving an average of 250 servings per taste test.